parasdahal/deepnotes/_posts/2017-06-10-tensorflow.md

 ---
 layout: post
-title: Introduction to TensorFlow and The Computation Graph
+title: Introduction to TensorFlow and Computation Graph
 comments: true
 tags: tensorflow-computation-graph
+categories: tensorflow
+thumbnail: /public/images/tf_logo.jpg
 ---

 Tensorflow is very popular and powerful machine learning library from Google.
 It was developed by Google Brain Team for in-house research and later open sourced on November 2015.
 It has been widely adopted in research and production and has become one of the most popular library for Deep Learning.